bangyen/EasyScript/README.md

 I want to improve first the possibilities in console and after, maybe i'll make an interpreter for source code files.

+## How to run EasyScript CLI Interpreter

+Go to releases, download the latest stable release (or the latest pre release, if you live dangerously) and run it with Python 3.7.4 or higher.

 ### Console displaying

 ```rust